cybozu-go/neco/docs/neco.md

 * `neco join LRN [LRN ...]`

     Join this server as a new boot server and an etcd member.
     `LRN` is the logical rack number of current available boot servers.
-At least 3 LRNs should be specified.
     It asks vault user and password to generate a vault token, then issue client certificates for etcd and vault for a new boot server.